Blog>Cost Guides>Cost to fit a thermostat to your hot water cylinder

 How much does it cost to fit a thermostat to a hot water cylinder?

 To ensure the job’s done properly, we recommend hiring a plumber.
-In which case, it’ll cost closer to £110 for installing a new thermostat to your hot water cylinder.
+In this case, it’ll cost closer to £110 for installing a new thermostat to your hot water cylinder.
 The part itself can cost anything from £20 on top of the installation cost.

 How to fit a thermostat to a hot water cylinder

-Hot water cylinder thermostats quotes
+Hot water cylinder thermostat quotes

 If you’re trying to find out how much it'll cost to fit a hot water cylinder, you may need to contact a hot water engineer in your local area.
 We advise contacting at least three such tradespeople for price estimates so you can get the best rate.